seth-epps/dotfiles/macos/README.md

-# dotfiles
+# macOS
-This is where I've hosted my script to bootstrap laptop setup to ensure that anyone onboarding can easily setup their dev environment.
+This is where I've hosted my script to bootstrap laptop setup

 # Running
 Running the bootstrap should be as simple as executing `./bootstrap.sh` from the command line.
 The only noteable thing I encountered was the user input required by the oh-my-zsh installation.